sirech/homepage2/src/pages/articles/2021-01-24-oauth-authorization-code-flow-pkce-for-react/index.md

 ## Summary

 I've seen some nasty, bespoke approaches to handle authz/authn, especially when frontend code is involved.
-Do not roll your own homecooked solution, it's likely to be much more complex and probably a lot more insecure.
+Do not roll your home-cooked solution, it's likely to be much more complex and probably a lot more insecure.
 With Auth0 most of the work is already done for you.
 You might as well use it!